3sidedcube/HybridKit/README.md

 Bridging between UIKit and SwiftUI.

-In summary, this package is nothing more than functionality that enables SwiftUI `View`s to interface with their UIKit container view controllers via environment variables.
+In summary, this package is nothing more than functionality that enables SwiftUI `View` to interface with its UIKit container view controllers via environment variables.
 The built-in `UIHostingController` does the real heavy lifting.

 ## Usage